- Tuesday 08 December 2015

-Construction on the $20 million upgrade of Evans Street in Maroochydore is on track, with Millwell Road (west) re-opened to traffic ahead of schedule and traffic now on the new western lane.
+Construction on the $20 million upgrade of Evans Street in Maroochydore is right on track, with Millwell Road (west) re-opened to traffic ahead of schedule.

 - Installing new underground power cabling and removing power poles from Maroochydore Road to School Road